nryulkim/DungeonessCrab/README.md

 - You can remove the item by clicking on the red X.
 - Items that you have equipped is saved upon death.
 To load your character, use the same name.

+### Prestige
+- Killing crabs give you 1 token per crab.
+- After death you can buy persistent power ups for your character that will increase your base stats by a multiplier (does not boost equipment).

 ## Future Improvements

 ### Map generation